PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "1.1 Essential: Module overview and learning outcomes are easy to find."

-    - Link to the relevant [Module Catalogue](https://www.york.ac.uk/students/studying/manage/programmes/module-catalogue/module) page or include key information directly on the site, eg. which semester the module runs in, the module leader and award level.
+    - Link to the relevant [Module Catalogue](https://www.york.ac.uk/students/studying/manage/programmes/module-catalogue/module)  page for students to access key module information and learning outcomes.
+This link automatically provides up-to-date information each year.
     - Provide an overview of the module and/or the syllabus.
 This could be a short introduction video from the module leader and/or a text summary.
     - Placeholders for this information are provided in site templates.